leikoilja/ha-google-home/.github/ISSUE_TEMPLATE/issue.md

 Issues not containing the minimum requirements will be closed:

 To help us to resolve this issue please include the following information:
-- A good description that describes in details what the issue is.
+- Describe the issue in detail.
+- Provide steps to reproduce this issue.
-- Version of the integration.
+- Add version of the `google_home` integration.
-- Version of glocaltokens package.
+- Add version of `glocaltokens` package.
-- Logs.
+- Attach logs.
 The more the better.
-- Debug logs.
+Enable debug logs for the integration.

 -->